 Keeping your own kids safe during trick-or-treating is probably the most important safety concern you have.
-Taking the necessary steps to making sure they have a fun-filled evening without any dangers will give you peace of mind, and allow you to enjoy the evening festivities as well.
+Taking the necessary steps to make sure they have a fun-filled evening without any dangers will give you peace of mind and allow you to enjoy the evening festivities as well.

 Be sure to accompany your children and make sure they know before you go out that they should always follow these simple rules:

 - Always stay together

 - Use sidewalks when possible